-Pre-order my upcoming book: The Happier Approach
+Download a free chapter of my new book: The Happier Approach

 Frequently the phrase “juice squeezed” will come up in our house.
 My nearest and dearest and his friends would use this phrase to talk about whether or not an idea was worth the effort.
 Basically, is it worth the energy of squeezing the orange to get fresh juice or would juice from a can work?
 If you have ever made juice by squeezing the fruit by hand you know it is A LOT of effort AND the juice itself is amazingly fresh.

-Here are some examples of what my nearest and dearest calls “Juice Squeezed Situations”
+Here are some examples of what my nearest and dearest calls “Juice Squeezed Situations.”

-- You are invited to stay free at a friend of a friend’s house on a vacation but you have to pay to fly there, take time off work and you will be responsible for their giant dog while you are there.
+- You are invited to stay free at a friend of a friend’s house on vacation but you have to pay to fly there, take time off work and you will be responsible for their giant dog while you are there.
 Sounds like a good idea because it is free, but are the other consequences worth the free vacation stay.

-I confess I am one who always looks at the fresh tasty juice and thinks YES!
+I confess I am one who always looks at the fresh, tasty juice and thinks YES!
 I want some of that it is SO much better than the canned kind!!
 However, I fail to look at the cost (to myself and others) of standing in front of the sink squeezing oranges.
 So it has been a life lesson for me to ask myself what is the juice squeezed ratio here?
-Is it worth it to take the dream job, if that takes me away from my family and leaves my spouse basically a single parent?
+Is it worth it to take the dream job, if that takes me away from my family and leaves my spouse a single parent?
 Am I looking at the WHOLE situation here?

 I use this analogy a lot with my clients, having them look at an upcoming decision and asking–will this make me happier?
 Is the result worth the extra time and energy?